okta/odyssey/packages/docs/components/table.md

 Titles & captions should describe the table the user is viewing.
 They are not abstractions.

-Reserve the left-hand column for your most important data.
-Cascade lower priority data to the right.
+Reserve the starting column for your most important data.
+Cascade lower priority data toward the end.

 Don't use long column headings.
 Try to keep them as short as or shorter than your column content.